A Feature Film

 White Friar is based on the real life of Fr Tom Murphy, an Irish Catholic RAF Military Chaplain, during the Second World War.

-Vienna, winter 1944, as the Third Reich begins to crumble Fr.
-Tom; priest, soldier, charmer, meets Eva Frankel a Hungarian Jew hiding in plain sight.
-Eva is an enchanting, cultured and well educated woman from a wealthy Hungarian family.
+In Vienna Father Tom meets Eva Frankel a Hungarian Jew hiding in plain sight.
+Eva is an enchanting and cultured woman from a wealthy Hungarian family.

 However, conflict arises between them as they reconcile their experiences of being of service in a time of violence, fear and survival.

-A story of faith, love and service at a pivotal moment in history, as relevant today as it ever was.
+Both tender and violent, White Friar is a story of faith, love and service at a pivotal moment in history, as relevant today as it ever was.

-Most recently she co-wrote, co-produced and directed the multi-award winning short film The Taping (2019) and the play You Game, an adaptation of the Tony award winning Sleuth which ran at the Studio Theatre at the Royal Academy of Dramatic Art in the West End.
+Last year I co-wrote and directed the multi-award winning short film The Taping (2019) and the play You Game, an adaptation of the Tony award winning Sleuth which ran at the Studio Theatre at the Royal Academy of Dramatic Art in the West End.